ibm-cloud-docs/Backup/restore-OracleDB.md

 The plug-in does not do table-level restores.
 {: note}

-You might also need to recover the entire system, by performing a [bare metal restore](/docs/Backup?topic=Backup-restoreBMR) (BMR) first.
+You might also need to recover the entire system, by performing a [Bare Metal Restore](/docs/Backup?topic=Backup-restoreBMR) (BMR) first.
 The BMR reinstalls the OS, and the applications.
 Then, the full database (plus any transaction logs) can be restored on to the new system.

 If an Oracle&reg; backup and a full-system backup are available, then the following steps apply.
 1. Restore the system (putting back the contents of ORACLE_HOME – specifically the database installation).
 If you'd like, you can exclude the data files and archive logs that are backed up by the plug-in.